 The invention has been validated by demonstrating that this gene set was found to be predictive of patient survival in early stages of breast cancer and in 5 other solid tumor types.

-This technology has a patent pending and is available for licensing.
+This technology has a published PCT patent and is available for licensing.

 Solid tumors, vascular mimicry, molecular biomarkers, diagnostic tool for cancer, prostate cancer